Are VPNs Still Safe to Use in 2026?

 Online Privacy Guide for Managing Your Digital Footprint: 5 Tools + 20 Tips

 The map of where you can safely click “Connect” is getting complicated.
-Countries like North Korea, Belarus, Iran, and Iraq have full bans, while others like Russia and China only allow “state-approved” VPNs (which defeats the purpose of privacy).
+Countries like North Korea, Belarus, Iran, and Iraq have full bans, while others like Russia and China only allow “state-approved” VPNs.
 Using an unauthorized VPN in these spots can lead to heavy fines or even “an invitation to the local police station,” so always check the local laws before you travel.

 4. Loss of Access to Certain Websites